Skip to Main Content

 Low-income car insurance can be a lifesaver for people who qualify and can’t afford private coverage.
 However, it is not the best option for everyone.
 That’s because low-income car insurance coverage is limited.
 It is not the same insurance you would get through a private provider.
 Most state-sponsored insurance programs offer minimal coverage to keep the price low.
 For instance, California drivers in the CLCA program only get liability and property damage coverage.

-Low-income car insurance is a good option if you need coverage to avoid driving completely uninsured (which is illegal), but it is generally not a good option for anyone who is looking for comprehensive coverage.
+Low-income car insurance is a good option if you need coverage to avoid driving completely uninsured (which is illegal in most states), but it can leave most drivers seriously underinsured.
 Low-income car insurance often has significant gaps that could lead to out-of-pocket expenses if you have to file a claim.

 How income affects car insurance rates

-Technically, your income does not impact your car insurance rate.
+Technically, your income does not directly impact your car insurance rate.
 Unlike a loan, insurance companies do not review your income to determine if you should get approved for coverage.
-Other factors that may play a role include the make, model and age of your car, your driving record and other personal factors.
+Other factors that may play a role include your credit history, the make, model and age of your car and your ZIP code.

 However, many of those factors relate to your income level.
 For example, if you have a low credit score, it could be because you have debts you cannot afford to pay because of your income.
-People with a low credit score may pay more money for their car insurance, depending on the state they live in, because they are considered high-risk.
+People with a low credit score may pay more for car insurance — 86 percent more, on average, than drivers with good credit — even if their driving record is clean.

 Additionally, people with a low income might live in a neighborhood with a higher rate of crime.
-Individuals who live in ZIP codes with above-average rates of crime and theft tend to have higher insurance premiums.
+Individuals who live in ZIP codes with above-average rates of crime and theft tend to have higher insurance premiums due to the added risk of vehicle damage and insurance claims.

 Frequently asked questions